 Paint Kits are also available on Amazon here.

 We choose to go with laminate countertops for our recent kitchen makeover.
-If you choose the laminate countertops that are on the floor at stores like Home Depot or Lowe’s you will pay a lot less.
-We choose this style with a nice curved edge.
+You will pay a lot less if you select the laminate countertops on the floor at stores like Home Depot or Lowe’s.
+We chose this style with a nice curved edge.

-Beware the curved edge will cost you more when you order these.
-If you can deal with the look of what is currently on the floor at your local home store you will save close to a third of the cost of ordering.
+Beware, the curved edge will cost you more when you order these.
+However, if you can deal with the look of what is currently on the floor at your local home store, you will save close to a third of the cost of ordering.

-Plus it just breaks up the look.
-If you want to start by updating your countertops you can choose one section to put in a butcher block.
+Plus, it just breaks up the look.
+If you want to start updating your countertops, you can choose one section to put in a butcher block.

 I’m not sure how others think butcher block is the cheapest.
-It ended up being a little more costly for us because we needed a larger size.
-I would say it can cost you less than ordering laminate/granite of course but not as cheap as buying the laminate countertop off the floor.
+It was a little more costly for us because we needed a larger size.
+Of course, it can cost you less than ordering laminate/granite, but not as cheap as buying the laminate countertop off the floor.

 I recommend following your local store’s Facebook page.
 Many of the stores post when they get new items to the page.
-Since it is a donation center you never know what they will have.
-When they do get new items you don’t know how long they last.
+Since it is a donation center, you never know what they will have.

 Check out our other DIY projects around the homestead here.

-I’ve seen this so many times on home improvement shows and always love it.
-We have yet to try it, and I hope one day we will.
+I’ve seen this many times on home improvement shows and always loved it.
+However, we have yet to try it, and I hope one day we will.

-This project is a little more advanced or intense I would say, but boy will it last you.
-Here is an instructable on how to do your own DIY concrete countertop.
+I would say this project is a little more advanced or intense, but boy, will it last you.
+So here is an instructable on how to do your DIY concrete countertop.

 What idea are you thinking of to replace/update your current countertops?